-Peter Gallivan gives a look behind the scenes of the 2018 CHRISTMAS LECTURES international tour.
+Peter Gallivan gives a look behind the scenes of this summer's CHRISTMAS LECTURES international tour.

 For many of us on the CHRISTMAS LECTURES team 28 December, when the last lecture has been broadcast on the BBC, is the day we can finally relax.
 For some of us though, this is only the beginning, as it marks the start of planning for the international tour we take the lectures on every year.

 This summer, we visited Singapore, Japan and Hong Kong, taking 2017 lecturer Sophie Scott and three large crates of props in tow to bring the lectures to over 3000 people.
 We even had to squeeze some of the smaller props into our hand luggage and past airport security where, much to my surprise, no one even questioned me on why I was carrying three replica animal skulls and a bodysuit covered in ping pong balls.

 The aim of these trips is to showcase the innovative and world-class work the Ri does, and to demonstrate that science is a global and collaborate endeavour.
 The trips abroad were completed by me, Peter Gallivan, along with Fran Scott and Jemma Naumann.

 The first leg of our trip took us to the clean, futuristic city of Singapore.
 Here the lectures are organised together with Singapore Science Centre and Mediacorp, the equivalent of the BBC in Singapore.

 They are funded by A*Star, Singapore's Agency for Science, technology and Research.
 The lectures are recorded as live, in front of a studio audience of local school students and broadcast on primetime TV.